What is the Structure and Importance of Peroxisomes in both plants and Animals?

-Peroxisomes are Ovid granules limited by a single membrane.
-They contain a fine, granular substance that many condense in the center, forming an opaque and homogeneous core.
-Originally J.Rhodin described intracellular components called “Microbodies” in 1954.
+They contain a fine, granular substance that many condense in the center, forming an opaque and homogeneous core. is J.Rhodin described intracellular components called “Microbodies” in 1954.

 Historical Aspects of Peroxisomes

 The Peroxisomes were isolated by De Duve and co-workers in 1965, were enriched with some oxidative enzymes, such as peroxide, catalase, D-amino oxidase and Urate oxidase, acetyl~coA oxidase, polyamine oxidase, NADH-glyoxylate reductase, NADP-isocitrate dehydrogenase and Catalase.